-It’s important to note if you are doing your own verification research that “officially” that are not in the FBI, DOJ, and State Department.
+It’s important to note if you are doing your own verification research that “officially” they are not in the FBI, DOJ, and State Department.
 (Researching The “Plum Book” can get you started).

 You cannot find their names on official lists.
-Remember they are imbeddex in the DEEP state.
+Remember they are imbedded in the DEEP state.
 SES is a system of controlling power through secrecy, and acting with complete impunity.

 On the day Trump began his first day as President, 821 operatives were in place at the Department of Justice.
 This provides us with a clue to what Attorney General William Barr inherited and why Federal Attorney John Durham must be extremely thorough and prudent leading the investigation.

 It wasn’t just the DOJ.
 Obama placed 639 operative managers at Homeland Security.